shelleywong/shelleywong.github.io/smw_resume.md

 * StaffAway Portlet: Worked with jQuery and Perl to develop modal dialogs to filter, sort, and display staff away entries via a list view (using the DataTables plugin) and month view (using the FullCalendar plugin).

+## RELEVANT PROJECTS AND EXPERIENCES

+* ClassroomWhoIs (in progress): Developing an app to help teachers and students learn each other’s names.
+Initially created for Intro to Web Programming (CINS110) in HTML, CSS, and Javascript.
+Redeveloped as a web app for Web Programming Fundamentals (CINS 465) in Django and Vue.js, adding a user login system and a real-time chat system, with Foundation for responsive design.
+Now independently working on converting the idea to a mobile app with Flutter, Google’s UI toolkit for crafting native apps.

+* Secret Santa Site: Developing a Secret Santa website with my partner to facilitate Christmas gift giving between our families, using Django and Foundation.
+A working model is in place, but we would like to continue updating it.

+* Movie Database: Worked with a team of peers in the Introduction to Databases (CINS370) class to develop an Oracle SQL database of recent top blockbuster films.
+We created wire-frames that could be used in a future website, learned how to effectively query a data source, and presented our work to the class.

+## ADDITIONAL WORK EXPERIENCE

+* Chico Unified School District / Cafeteria Assistant / Chico, CA / Dec 2010 - present
+  Customer service that required a strong work ethic, teamwork, and a positive attitude

+* Baskin Robbins / Cake Decorator / Chico, CA / May 2007 - June 2019
+  Built and decorated cakes, managed inventory, created custom designs, communicated effectively with others

+## VOLUNTEER WORK

+* CSU,Chico UPE / Chico, CA / Fall 2017 - present
+  Helped CSCI students learn how to think about problem solving and understand CS fundamentals

+* Butte County Library / Chico, CA / Fall 2007 - present
+  Sorted, shelved and organized books, assisted patrons in searches for books and other media

+* Girls Who Code Summer Camp / Chico, CA / Summer 2017
+  Assisted in coaching and teaching teen girls essential CS concepts, using Tynker and Minecraft

+* Boys and Girls Club of the North Valley / Chico, CA / Fall 2008 - Fall 2016
+  Helped students in the afterschool program with homework, assisted with daily activities
 <!--
 ## Experience